Antifascist United Front (Brazil)

-The Antifascist United Front (FUA) – [Frente Única Antifascista] was a Brazilian political organization.

-History

-FUA was founded in São Paulo on 25 June 1933 to oppose fascism, as represented by the Brazilian Integralist Action (AIB).
-FUA was created on the initiative of Communist League (LC), Brazilian Socialist Party (PSB), Italian anti-fascist immigrants and other leftist organizations.
-A meeting was held in the hall of the Civic Union 5 de Julho, in which the Anti-fascist United Front was constituted.
-The meeting was chaired by Francesco Frola.
-Attending groups included PSB, LC, Union of Graphic Workers, Socialist University Guild, 5 de Julho Civic Legion, Flag of 18, Giacomo Socialist Group Matteotti, O Homem Livre newspaper, A Rua newspaper, O Socialismo magazine, Grupo Italia Libera, São Paulo Workers Federation (FOSP), and the anarchist newspapers A Lanterna and A Plebe.
-Communist Party of Brazil (PCB) and entities linked to it were invited but did not attend.
-The anarchists also did not formally participate, although they maintained contacts and aligned with the Antifascist front on some occasions.
+The Frente Única Antifascista (FUA; United Antifascist Front) was a political organization founded on June 25, 1933, in the city of São Paulo to combat fascism, represented in Brazil by the Brazilian Integralist Action (AIB).
+The FUA was created on the initiative of militants from the Liga Comunista (LC, Communist League), the Partido Socialista Brasileiro (PSB, Brazilian Socialist Party), antifascist Italian immigrants and other minor left-wing organizations.
+Two important segments of the São Paulo left at the time, the anarchists and militants of the Communist Party of Brazil (PCB), did not formally participate in the FUA but maintained contacts and coordinated with the front on some occasions.

-FUA, together with other groups, held a series of demonstrations.
-Its militants played an important role in the Battle of the Praça da Sé.
-Until February 1934, the year in which the organization ceased activities, FUA edited the newspaper O Homem Livre, the main vehicle of antifascist propaganda of that period.
+The FUA, articulating with other sectors of the left, held a series of antifascist rallies and demonstrations, and its militants played an important role in the Battle of Praça da Sé.
+Until February 1934, the year the organization ceased its activities, the FUA published the newspaper O Homem Livre (The Free Man), considered the main antifascist propaganda vehicle of that period.

-Throughout 1934 FUA opened space for the formation of a broader range of progressive sectors.
-The antifascist struggle and the more general struggle for reforms and against conservative forces culminated in the formation of the National Liberation Alliance (ANL) in 1935.
+Throughout 1934, with the advance of fascism in Europe and the reformulation of the policies of the Communist International (Comintern), which pointed towards the formation of popular fronts, the FUA opened space for the formation of a broader front of progressive sectors, diluting the antifascist struggle in the more general struggle for reforms and against conservative forces.
+This process culminated in the formation of the Aliança Nacional Libertadora (ANL, National Liberating Alliance) in 1935.

 Context

-Political radicalization, left and right, was evident in Brazil and the rest of the world.
-In the 1930s, liberalism was in crisis as a result of events such as the Great Depression, the growth of fascist movements in Europe and the radicalization of communist movements.
-Liberalism experienced significant competition from other economic and political organization movements, both from the right and from the left, which ended up marginalizing it.
-The dysfunctional National Constituent Assembly (between 1933 and 1934) resulted in great agitation and turbulence in Brazilian civil society.
-This became a political issue for elites, middle classes, and workers with socialism, communism, fascism, and anarchism all contending for influence.
+The FUA was founded at a time when political radicalization, on both the left and the right, was evident in Brazil and the rest of the world.
+In the 1930s, liberalism was undergoing a crisis due to events such as the Wall Street Crash of 1929, the growth of fascist movements in Europe and the radicalization of communist movements.
+Liberalism then began to face significant competition from other proposals for economic and political organization, from both the right and the left, which eventually marginalized it from the national political-ideological debate, in a context where the functioning of the National Constituent Assembly (between 1933 and 1934) resulted in great agitation and turbulence within Brazilian civil society.
+The ideological and political crisis of liberalism in Brazil became a political issue not only for the elites, who throughout the 1930s debated a viable alternative to liberalism.
+The middle classes and workers also participated in the debate, either from the right, with fascism, or from the left, with socialism, communism and anarchism.
+The debate on alternatives to liberalism in practice competed with the confrontation between fascism and antifascism.